David Zemann, Business Development and Channels Manager (APAC)

 Just think of all the times staff have received financial records or legal documents in the mail and made a digital copy using the office scanner or multifunction device.
 These digital files are then stored in a document repository but may not be found when running a search.
 The reason for this is that not all scanners and multifunction devices have Optical Character Recognition (OCR) processing capability.

 Making documents searchable is a very important compliance workflow since firms are required to produce all documents relating to a case.
-And yet, the ILTA Tech Survey 2017 found most respondents had not deployed any scanner workflow solution that converts image-based documents to text-searchable ones.
+And yet, the ILTA Tech Survey 2019 found nearly a third of respondents had not deployed any scanner workflow solution that converts image-based documents to text-searchable ones.

 It is likely that firms have a manual process in place to convert these image-based files to searchable PDFs, but this approach is fraught with error and inefficiency.
 Here's why automation is the answer;